Spring lamb with salsa verde is part of one of 12 seasonal supper recipes in Ahearn’s new cookbook.

 1 splash red-wine vinegar

-1 garlic head, cloves separated
+1 garlic head, cloves separated and peeled

 ½ cup fresh chèvre

 freshly ground pepper

 Preheat the oven to 400 degrees.
 Separate the beets from their greens and wash the greens.
 In a large baking pan, combine the beets, 1 tablespoon of the olive oil, the red-wine vinegar, and an inch of water.
 Cover with aluminum foil and bake for 35–45 minutes or until fork-tender.
 Peel beets under cold water, discarding the peel, and slice into wedges.

 Remove root ends of garlic cloves and slice cloves very thinly.
 In a large cast-iron pan, slowly heat the remaining olive oil over medium heat.
 Add garlic slices and fry until they are golden but not brown.
 Add the beet greens and turn off the heat.
 The residual heat from the pan will wilt the greens.